 Video is one of the most cost-effective startup marketing tools.
 You can use different videos to tell your story, from product explainer videos to live streams and video interviews.

-For example, Dollar Shave Club spent less than $5,000 on their startup video that garnered more than 25 million views and 12,000 new orders within 48 hours of launch.
+For example, the now famous Dollar Shave Club spent less than $5,000 on their startup video that garnered more than 25 million views and 12,000 new orders within 48 hours of launch.

 Partner or integrate with other products